 Listening to this record solidly for the last three weeks now, it still sounds as fresh and invigorating as it did the first time out.
-Unlike the last Honeycutters release, on this album Amanda Platt puts her name both front and centre – and given that she writes the songs and sings lead vocal, that seems only reasonable.
+Unlike the last Honeycutters release, on this album Amanda Platt puts her name both front and centre – and given that she writes the songs and sings lead vocal, that seems only fair.
 The opener ‘Birthday Song’ was written on the eve of Amanda Ann Platt’s thirtieth birthday when, instead of feeling panicked about the end of her “roaring twenties” she felt grateful for being older and wiser.
 The lyrics reflect somewhat ruefully on the passage of time, with Platt singing about how, “Every Time It Gets Colder I Get Another Year Older / Start Looking for Lines in the Bathroom Mirror.”
 Ultimately, though, it’s a life affirming meditation on how time is really a gift because, “I’m just so damned glad to be here.”
 Marvellous stuff.

 ‘Long Ride,’ is almost as good, with some lovely pedal steel and piano, while ‘What We’ve Got’ maintains the same high standard, with a similar lyric; however, this time on how the benefits of ageing and a life well lived can enhance the value of a relationship: “I think about the days when I was younger / Such a selfless little thing so full of pride …/Now there’s an old man sitting in the window / He’s got an angel on his mind”.
 The song concludes with Amanda Platt reflecting on how, in her relationship with her current beau, she’s confident of reaching the same stage as the old man in the fullness of time.